PuttingTheDnDInTDD/EverCraft-Kata/README.markdown

 ###Feature: Character can be Damaged
  - If attack is successful, other character takes 1 point of damage when hit
- - If a roll of 20 is made, damage is doubled
+ - If a natural roll of 20 is made, damage is doubled

 ###Feature: Character has Abilities and Attributes
  - Abilities: